gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 67: April 14, Tuesday
+**Today's Progress**: Hide arrow navs when there's only one product and added functionality on the carousel to stop on the first product when no interaction from the user.

 ## Day 66: April 13, Monday
 **Today's Progress**: frame1 toggle and autoplay functionality for the carousel finally working.
 Currently working to stop the the carousel to the first product.